tudurom/brclock/README.md

 `brclock`
 =========

-`brclock` is a binary clock that prints the current time using braille characters.
+`brclock` is a binary clock program that prints the current time using braille characters.
 Each component (hour, minute, second) is printed on its own line.